thetist/thetist.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+<span style="color:red; font-weight:bold;">"I’m looking for Ph.D. positions for Fall 2026."</span>

-Hi there 👋 I'm Alan.
+Hi there, I'm **Minchan Kim** 👋

-I'm an undergraduate student studying Computer Science at Seoul National University, interested in practical and impactful research.
+I'm an undergraduate at [Seoul National University](https://en.snu.ac.kr/), majoring in Computer Science.
+I'm currently working in [SNU Vision & Learning Lab](https://vision.snu.ac.kr/), advised by [Prof. Gunhee Kim](https://vision.snu.ac.kr/gunhee/).
+I previously collaborated on research projects with [Prof. Yejin Choi](https://yejinc.github.io/) at [Stanford University](https://www.stanford.edu/) and [Prof. Niloofar Mireshghallah](https://mireshghallah.github.io/), [Prof. Akari Asai](https://akariasai.github.io/), and [Prof. Graham Neubig](https://www.phontron.com/) at [CMU](https://www.cmu.edu/).

-My primary research focus lies in the intersection of **machine learning**, **applied cryptography**, and **computational neuroscience**.
+My research focus lies in the intersection of machine learning, databases, and cryptography: **machine learning** (privacy-preserving machine learning, long-term memory systems, generalist imitation agents), **databases** (vector databases, approximate nearest neighbor, multimodal data compression), **cryptography** (homomorphic encryption, multi-party computation, private information retrieval)

-I'm deeply interested in developing a secure cloud memory system inspired by the human hippocampus—one that continuously collects, stores, and utilizes an individual’s lifetime of egocentric data.

-Through this work, I aim to create an AI replica that shares your memories and acts with your intent.
-To achieve this, the system must (i) securely store and share your memories, (ii) think, speak, and act like you, and (iii) synchronize with you seamlessly and actively.
+My vision is to develop a **secure long-term memory system** inspired by the human hippocampus—one that continuously collects, stores, and utilizes an individual’s lifetime of action data.
+Through this work, I aim to create an **AI version of yourself** that shares your memories and acts on your intent.
+To achieve this, the system must (i) seamlessly capture everything you see and hear, (ii) securely store your memories, and (iii) think, speak, and act like you.

-More specifically, my research interests include:

-1. **Machine Learning**
-(a) Secure RAG
-(b) Secure Semantic Search
-(c) Secure Imitation Learning

-2. **Applied Cryptography**
-(a) Homomorphic Encryption
-(b) Multi-Party Computation
-(c) Private Information Retrieval

-3. **Computational Neuroscience**
-(a) Principles of How the Hippocampus Stores and Recalls Memories
-(b) Principles of How the Brain Learns and Generalizes Knowledge

 If you share these interests or would like to explore potential collaborations, please feel free to reach out!